newrelic/nri-kubernetes/charts/newrelic-infrastructure/README.md

   affinity: {}
 ```

 The order to set an affinity is to set first any `kubelet.affinity`, `ksm.affinity`, or `controlPlane.affinity`.
-If they are empty it fallbacks to
+If these values are empty the chart
-`affinity` and if it is empty it fallbacks to `global.affinity`.
+fallbacks to `affinity` (at root level), and if that value is empty, the chart fallbacks to `global.affinity`.

 The same procedure applies to `nodeSelector` and `tolerations`.